Board of Trustees

 President of the College

 The president of the College is both the leader of educational policy and Mount Holyoke's chief executive officer.
-Lynn Pasquerella has served as Mount Holyoke's president since July 1, 2010.
+Sonya Stephens was appointed as Mount Holyoke's acting president on July 1, 2016.

-Mount Holyoke's academic and administrative operations are organized into five functional areas, each overseen by a vice president:
+Mount Holyoke's academic and administrative operations are organized into six functional areas, each overseen by a Vice President/Officer of the College:

 - Vice President for Academic Affairs and Dean of Faculty